uchicago-cs/cmsc22000/website/hw/hw8.rst

 you’ll just see a placeholder page, not HelloApp.
 That’s because we haven’t promoted our staging app to production yet.

-On Gradescope, enter the URL of your staging app (this will be the same URL as the HelloApp you deployed in Homework #7).
+On Gradescope, enter the URL of the production HelloApp you just created (don't worry about the fact that it's just showing a placeholder page;
+we will change this in the following task, and the URL of your app will remain the same).

 Task 3: Promoting from staging to production
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~